mzakocs/GoogleMeetBreakoutSecurity/README.md

 # Google Meet Breakout Security
- > A small Chrome extension to showcase a security vulnerability in the Google Meet breakout rooms feature.
+ > A small Chrome extension to showcase a security vulnerability in Google Meet breakout rooms.

 ## Disclaimer
 This project is purely for educational and research purposes.
 Do not use this code maliciously.